-This Master’s programme in Biomedical Imaging has been assembled on the imaging strongholds of Turku – the birthplace of super-resolution microscopy.
+The Master’s Programme in Biomedical Imaging is built upon the imaging expertise of Turku – the birthplace of super-resolution microscopy.

-This collaboration brings together a diverse range of expertise in biomedical imaging, with courses developed and taught by experienced researchers, lecturers, and analysts.
+This collaboration brings together a broad spectrum of expertise in biomedical imaging, with courses designed and taught by experienced researchers, lecturers, and imaging specialists.

 - Medical Imaging